CBMS Workbenches (Cycle 3)

 Join the Event

-Two days prior to the event participants will receive a link by email to connect to the event.
+The connection information will be provided only to registrants in their welcome or confirmation email.
 Please do not give out this connection information.
 It is only for registered attendees.
 Contact the workshop coordinator if you have questions or having connection issues.

 Notice: This event falls under Exemption D (Formal classroom training held at Federal facilities, which does not exhibit indicia of a formal conference as outlined in the Conference/Event Exemption Request Form.)
 Participation is contingent on application acceptance.